Ireland–United Kingdom relations: Common Travel Area

 Except for a period during and in the years after World War II, neither Ireland nor the UK have placed restrictions on travel between each other for citizens resident in each others states since Irish independence.
-Even during wartime, when Ireland remained neutral and the United Kingdom was a belligerent during World War II, the only significant restrictions on travel between the states were an Irish prohibition on the wearing of military uniforms by British citizens when in Irish territory and the instatement of passport controls between Great Britain and the island of Ireland.
-When Ireland declared itself a republic in 1949, thus making it impossible to remain in the British Commonwealth, the UK government legislated that even though the Republic of Ireland was no longer a British dominion, it would not be treated as a foreign country for the purposes of British law.
+Even during wartime, when Ireland remained neutral and the UK was a belligerent during World War II, the only significant restrictions on travel between the states were an Irish prohibition on the wearing of military uniforms by British citizens when in Irish territory and the instatement of passport controls between Great Britain and the island of Ireland.
+When Ireland declared itself a republic in 1949, thus making it impossible at the time to remain in the British Commonwealth, the British government legislated that even though the Republic of Ireland was no longer a British dominion, British law would not treat Ireland as a foreign state.
+Irish citizens have automatic indefinite leave to remain in the United Kingdom, are not considered foreigners, and can vote and stand elections for the House of Commons and local councils.
+In principle, nothing would prevent an Irish citizen from being a Westminster MP or even a government minister.

-Prior to post-World War II, both states mutually recognised each other's entry visas for foreigners.
+Prior to World War II, both states mutually recognised each other's entry visas for foreigners.
 However, in 1952 changes to UK law rescinded this arrangement.
-In 2011, the first public agreement between the British and Irish governments concerning the maintenance of the Common Travel Area was published.
+In 2011, the first public agreement between the British and Irish governments concerning the maintenance of the Common Travel Area (CTA) was published.

-The agreement, which is non-binding, envisions increased co-ordination between Irish and British immigration arrangements and that, from July 2011 Ireland would recognise UK short terms visas on an 18-month pilot basis for nationals of 16 countries.
+The agreement, which is non-binding, envisions increased co-ordination between Irish and British immigration arrangements and that, from July 2011 Ireland would recognise UK short-term visas on an 18-month pilot basis for nationals of 16 countries.
 The agreement also mooted the possibility of "Common Travel Area visit visa" including the possibility of a pilot project.

+The CTA applies only to Irish and British citizens.
+As such, residents of either state (or any of the Crown Dependencies) who do not hold one of those nationalities do not have an automatic right to enter Ireland from the UK, or vice versa, including over the land border.
+As a result of this, there was some controversy when the British government announced an electronic authorisation system for tourists to the UK, which would have meant non-citizen residents of the Republic of Ireland, including EU nationals, would need to apply for an authorisation to cross the land border.
+This would include many who live near the border and cross regularly for leisure trips.
+In March 2024, the British government updated guidance to exempt residents of the Republic of Ireland from the scheme.

 There are no special arrangements for travel between the Common Travel Area and the Schengen Area and a Schengen visa entitle entry.
 However, citizens of the European Union, Norway, Iceland, Liechtenstein and Switzerland may enter as a right using only their passports.